nblmusa/shopping-cart/README.md

 #### DESCRIPTION

-- Simple REST API built in NestJS and MySQL
+- Simple REST API built in NestJS and MySQL.

 #### ASSUMPTIONS

-- Users are registered and stored in database.
+- This project assumes that users are already registered, stored in the database and logged in.
 There are 2 users available, an admin and a customer.
 The following JWT tokens can be used as a bearer authentication:
 Admin:
 ```bash